Data protection

 Critical Infrastructure:

-National Centre for the Protection of Critical Infrastructure (CNPIC)
+National Centre for the Protection of Critical Infrastructures (CNPIC)

 Network and Information System Security:

-State Secretary for Digital Progress of Ministry of Economy and Enterprise (for digital service providers)
+State Secretary for Digitalization and Artificial Intelligence (for digital service providers)

 Telecoms: